hexchat/hexchat.github.com/index.md

 ####Features

 - Easy to use and customizable interface
-- Cross-platform on Windows and Unix-like
+- Cross-platform on Windows and Unix-like OSes
 - Highly scriptable with Python and Perl
 - Translated in multiple languages
 - Fully open source and actively developed